DJSeb/kernel-shark-sebanek-gh-mirror/KS_fork/Modifications/couplebreak.md

 - Finding couplebreak entry's event Id through its name will construct one on demand.
 - Getting all event Ids through the regular `kshark_get_all_event_ids` (and the stream interface method) does NOT return couplebreak event Ids.
 Use the newly added `kshark_get_couplebreak_ids` instead.
-  - This was one due to KernelShark expecting only as many events as in the trace data in many of its implementations - because couplebreak events are on load, this would be inconsistent (and far too much work for this extension modification) - hence stream's two of the three new state variables have been introduced and they are used instead when talking about couplebreak.
+  - This was done due to KernelShark expecting only as many events as in the trace data in many of its implementations - because couplebreak events are on load, this would be inconsistent (and far too much work for this extension modification) - hence stream's two of the three new state variables have been introduced and they are used instead when talking about couplebreak.